 The Canadian Health Coalition (CHC) is a public advocacy organization dedicated to the preservation and improvement of public health care in Canada.
-Our membership is comprised of national organizations representing health care workers, nurses, seniors, churches, anti-poverty groups, women and trade unions, as well as affiliated coalitions in 9 provinces and 1 territory.
-The CHC does not accept funding from governments or corporations.
+Our membership is comprised of national organizations representing health care workers, nurses, seniors, churches, anti-poverty groups, women and trade unions, as well as affiliated coalitions in 10 provinces and 1 territory.

 Health care in Canada is a fundamental right without distinction of race, gender, age, religion, sexual orientation, political belief, immigration status, and economic or social condition.
 We defend this right and ensure that the following principles shape the direction of health care in Canada.

 - The recognition of the highest attainment of health as a fundamental right throughout life and the necessity of preserving public health through active measures of promotion, prevention, and protection including such determinants as housing, food safety, income, education, environment, employment and peace.

 - The recognition that many Aboriginal people have a poor health status and a high burden of disease.
 The current system is failing and requires a transformation of the relationship between Canada and its Aboriginal people to find solutions together.